NGnius/muss/README.md

 LGPL-2.1-only OR GPL-3.0-only

-**NOTE**: When advanced features are enabled, GPL-3.0 must be used.
+**NOTE**: Advanced features make use of [a fork of bliss-rs](https://github.com/NGnius/bliss-rs) a GPL-3.0 licensed music analysis library.

 ## Contribution